My parents are considering equity release...

 In summary, this measure is designed to ensure that your parents could never end up owing more than the value of their own home (i.e. they could never go into negative equity).
 In turn, this means that you could never end up inheriting any debt as a result of their equity release plan.

 When your parents pass away, and their home is sold to repay the loan, interest and any other relevant fees, any remaining equity over and above the loan would be paid to the estate – as per your parents’ will.

 You’ll just need to inform the equity release provider of the change in circumstances, and they’ll talk you through the next steps.

 Bear in mind…

-Your parents must seek independent expert advice, so they understand exactly what the process involves and what fees they’ll need to pay.
+Your parents must seek expert advice, so they understand exactly what the process involves and what fees they’ll need to pay.
 They’ll also assess their personal situation and advise them on the best way forward for them.

 For extra reassurance, they should get a specialist solicitor to explain their legal obligations.

 It’s wise to include the family in the decision.
 That way, everyone will understand how it works and how it affects them, especially in relation to inheritance.